djdebonis/guffey/content/post/lodging-in-guffey-colorado.md

 ### **Hotels and Motels (With a Long Commute)**
 Guffey itself doesn’t have traditional hotels, nearby towns such as Canon City, Woodland Park, and Cripple Creek offer a range of hotel accommodations, from budget-friendly motels to luxury stays.

+### **Alternatives to Hotels**

 If you are looking for something resembling a hotel in Guffey, Colorado, your best bet is to stay at the [Wild Spirit Mountain Lodge](https://www.wildspiritmountainlodge.com/lodging-guestrooms).
 Here, you will find clean rooms, bathrooms, breakfast, and extensive options for dining.

 ---

-## **2. Top Lodging Options in and Around Guffey**
+## Top Lodging Options in Guffey

 ### **Wild Spirit Mountain Lodge**
 - **Location**: Guffey, Colorado
 - **Description**: This rustic yet comfortable lodge is nestled in the heart of Guffey, offering visitors an immersive mountain experience.
-With its cozy rooms and communal spaces, Wild Spirit Mountain Lodge is perfect for families, couples, and solo travelers.
+With its cozy rooms and communal spaces, [Wild Spirit Mountain Lodge is perfect for families, couples, and solo travelers](https://wildspiritmountainlodge.com).
-- **Highlights**: Stunning mountain views, outdoor fire pits, and proximity to local attractions.
+- **Highlights**: Pet friendly, free Wifi, amazing service, free breakfast, and proximity to local attractions.

-### **Highline Haven Vacation Rental**
-- **Location**: Just outside Guffey
-- **Description**: A spacious and modern vacation home with panoramic views of the Rockies.
-This rental is equipped with a full kitchen, comfortable furnishings, and a wraparound deck.
-- **Highlights**: Pet-friendly, ideal for groups, and close to hiking trails.

-### **Cripple Creek Hospitality**
-- **Location**: Cripple Creek, CO (about 30 minutes from Guffey)
-- **Description**: A collection of hotels and inns in the historic town of Cripple Creek.
-Options range from the luxurious Carr Manor to budget-friendly motels.
-- **Highlights**: Casino access, historic charm, and a variety of dining options.

-### **Eleven Mile Reservoir Camping Cabins**
+### **Rustic Cabins**
-- **Location**: Eleven Mile State Park (25 minutes from Guffey)
-- **Description**: For those who love the great outdoors, the camping cabins at Eleven Mile State Park offer a rustic retreat near one of Colorado’s most beautiful reservoirs.
-- **Highlights**: Access to fishing, kayaking, and hiking; stunning lakeside views.

-### **The Thunderbird Inn**
-- **Location**: Woodland Park, CO (40 minutes from Guffey)
+- **Location**: Guffey, Colorado
-- **Description**: A retro-inspired inn offering a mix of modern amenities and nostalgic charm.
-Known for its friendly service and comfortable rooms.
-- **Highlights**: Close to shops, restaurants, and outdoor activities.

----

-## **3. Tips for Choosing Lodging in Guffey**

-### **Consider Your Travel Style**
-- **Adventurers**: Opt for a cabin or camping option to be closer to nature.
-- **Relaxation Seekers**: Choose a bed and breakfast or lodge for a peaceful and pampered stay.
-- **Families**: Vacation rentals with full kitchens and multiple bedrooms offer the best value.

-### **Book in Advance**
-Guffey’s accommodations are limited, especially during peak seasons such as summer and fall.
-Plan ahead to secure your preferred lodging.

-### **Proximity to Attractions**
-While staying in Guffey offers a quiet retreat, consider how close you’d like to be to local attractions such as Paradise Cove (Guffey Gorge), Eleven Mile Reservoir, and Cripple Creek.
+- **Description**: Many of these rustic cabins were built in the 1880’s.
+Although they do not have running water, they come with water bottles for washing and drinking.
+Each has its own clean and unique outhouse and access to our two rustic, (outdoor and indoor), hot water showers.
+These cabins are an authentic Guffey experience.
+Learn more at [Guffey Rustic Cabin Webstie](https://guffeycolorado.com)
+- **Highlights**: Authentic, classic experience.

 ---